chrish47-afk/chrish47-afk.github.io/README.md

 <details>
   <summary>Details</summary>

-  - Recruited, trained, and supervised a team of cleaning staff, ensuring high standards of service and customer satisfaction.
+  - Recruited, trained, and supervised a team of cleaning staff, ensuring high standards of service and customer satisfaction.<br>
-  - Conducted market analysis to identify growth opportunities and expand the customer base.
+  - Conducted market analysis to identify growth opportunities and expand the customer base.<br>
-  - Managed budgeting, financial planning, and expense management to ensure profitability, while outsourcing administrative duties such as payroll management.
+  - Managed budgeting, financial planning, and expense management to ensure profitability, while outsourcing administrative duties such as payroll management.<br>
-  - Designed and created marketing content for the company website and other platforms.
+  - Designed and created marketing content for the company website and other platforms.<br>
   - [Visit Clear Peak Cleaning Services](https://clearpeakcleaning.com)

 </details>